mozilla/release-services/src/docs/projects/staticanalysis-bot.rst

 .. note::

-  Static analysis bot is now a pure Python project (no system dependencies).
+  Static analysis bot is a pure Python project (no system dependencies).
 You can develop it without using Docker.

 You'll need: